pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

         class find CIM_Foo

     Options:
-      -n, --namespace <name>  Namespace(s) to use for this operation.
+      -n, --namespace <name>  Namespace to use for this operation.
 If defined only those namespaces are searched rather than all available namespaces. ex: -n root/interop -n
                               root/cimv2
       -h, --help              Show this message and exit.